Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Threats to Validity

 \section{Threats to Validity}

-We acknowledge that our evaluation of \tool is primarily based on only 21 vulnerable functions from 9 crates, which might limit the generalizability of the results.
-To address this concern, we generate 27 synthesized vulnerable functions by varying context, types, etc. Thus, we evaluate on a total of 48 vulnerable functions and on more than 300 real Rust libraries.
+Our dataset from vulnerability reports includes only 23 functions from 9 crates, potentially limiting generalizability.
+To address this, we synthesized 27 vulnerable functions with varied contexts and types.
+Although the synthetic data involves some subjective decisions, the dataset is publicly available for inspection.
+Additionally, we analyzed \sysname{} on several popular Rust crates, evaluating a total of 50 vulnerable functions across more than 300 real Rust libraries.

-\sysname{} achieves a precision of 75\% and a recall of $\sim$60\%.
-However, there is an inherent tradeoff between these two quantities, as shown in \ref{sec:design_choices}.
-Higher recall can be obtained at the cost of sacrificing some precision, if desired.
-We emphasize that this is inherently a hard problem, and there is \textbf{no} other tool that can handle such bugs.
+On the dataset of functions from vulnerability reports, \sysname{} achieves a precision of 87.5\% and a recall of 60.9\%.
+There is a tradeoff between these metrics, as higher recall can be achieved at the expense of precision, as shown in \ref{sec:design_choices}.
+Note that, this is a challenging problem, and \textit{no} other tool can handle such bugs.
+We believe our precision is comparable to or better than other Rust static analysis tools; for example, Rudra has a precision of 11.05\%, and MirChecker has 4.9\%.

+\minorrevision{[Reviewer 1: Fetching definitions from other crates]}{Our implementation uses the HIR for identifying error patterns and the MIR for alias analysis.
+However, the HIR does not contain definitions of structures from external crates and dependencies.
+This causes a loss of precision or recall.
+In theory, one could re-implement our tool entirely at the MIR level and have access to all external dependencies; however this would come with its own set of challenges since a lot of the source information is lost in the MIR.
+We plan to address this in future work.}

+\minorrevision{[Reviewer 1: System seems ad-hoc]}{More broadly speaking, \sysname{} is a tool with a single specific use-case, \ie, detecting bugs in unsafe Rust arising due to lifetime annotation errors.
+It does not generalize to, or provide insights for, other kinds of unsafe Rust analysis.}